Cognitana-Research/NNOHD/README.md

 # Implementation Release and Additional Material

-Welcome to the additional material for the paper *Unsupervised Artificial Neural Networks for Outlier Detection in High-Dimensional Data* by Daniel Popovi\'{c}, Edouard Fouch'{e}
+Welcome to the additional material for the paper *Unsupervised Artificial Neural Networks for Outlier Detection in High-Dimensional Data* by Daniel Popovic, Edouard Fouch\'{e}

 ## Quick Start